morewme/morewme/README.md

 - 👋 Hi, I’m @morewme
 - 👀 I’m interested in front-end
 - 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on new proggraming students like me
+- 💞️ I’m looking to collaborate with other programming students
 - 📫 How to reach me bianca.demari98@gmail.com

 <!---